-Gordon Hodgson, Network Development Officer
+Gordon Hodgson, Senior Development Officer

 Originally a Caterer and Hotelier Gordon worked in various areas of the country for over fifteen years before moving to Further Education as a Hospitality lecturer in the Highlands of Scotland.
 After a period working in the far North of Scotland as a business advisor and on the development of student placements and exchanges he moved to one of Scotlands largest Further Education Colleges in the Edinburgh area.
 As Head of Faculty in Edinburgh he was instrumental in the development and roll out of college wide placements; innovative approaches to employability skills with diverse groups and engagement with social enterprises.

-In his current role as Development Officer with Edinburgh Social Enterprise Network Gordon meets and engages with a wide mixture of Social Entrepreneurs and Social Enterprises both established and new to the sector.
+In his current role as Senior Development Officer with Edinburgh Social Enterprise Gordon meets and engages with a wide mixture of Social Entrepreneurs and Social Enterprises both established and new to the sector.
 As well as offering first line business support and advice he’s developed a formal programme for new and aspiring Social Entrepreneurs which was run in 2015/16.
 Elements of this programme will be offered to members in different formats over the coming year.
 Gordon describes working with Social Entrepreneurs and their organisations as exciting, energising, inspiring and fulfilling and “the best job in Edinburgh”.

 Steph Patmore, Business Administrator